garagehive/garagehive.github.io/docs/testarticle4.md

 # We are still working on this article!
 We are currently reviewing this article before it is published, check back later.

-# ECP Integration With Garage Hive
+# LKQ Euro Car Parts (ECP) Integration With Garage Hive
-ECP Integration offers seamless integration between Garage Hive and the **Euro Car Parts (ECP)** catalogues, allowing the process of sourcing and acquiring the parts for vehicles to be efficient.
+LKQ Euro Car Parts (ECP) Integration offers seamless integration between Garage Hive and the **LKQ Euro Car Parts (ECP)** catalogues, allowing the process of quoting, sourcing and ordering the parts for vehicles to be efficient.

 ## In this article
 1. [Getting the Account Number](#getting-the-account-number)